 Specialist Professional Practice in Journalism and PR - 30 credits

 This module provides you with the opportunity to acquire and develop specialist knowledge and skills necessary in your chosen area of global journalism.
 It builds on practical journalism skills and techniques modules and other modules and it will allow you to expand the depth of your content creation and also devise ways of routinely doing so in your future practice.
 You will work under the supervision of a mentoring team on live specialist journalism projects either with a host organisation2 or at the university.

 Specialist Research and Analysis - 10 credits

 This module introduces a range of research tools and associated methods needed to undertake independent research on identified themes and issues in specialist journalism and public relations – relating to texts, audiences and industry.
-It provides grounding in a range of analytical techniques and ways of interpreting materials, and examines how these can be used to explore contemporary themes and issues which concern journalists, and journalism, as well as public relations in the UK and around the world.
-Concentrating mainly on textual analysis, the module helps to prepare students for research-led inquiry relating to journalism and public relations, including their major research project and investigative journalism.
+It provides grounding in a range of analytical techniques and ways of interpreting materials and examines how these can be used to explore contemporary themes and issues which concern journalists, and journalism, as well as public relations in the UK and around the world.
+Concentrating mainly on textual analysis, the module helps to prepare you for research-led inquiry relating to journalism and public relations, including your major research project and investigative journalism.

 Major Project - 50 credits